 This is a page dedicated to weekly predictions for English Premier League.
 I am a fan of the Premier League and I support the Southampton Saints and am a long time Gooner though try as I might no sort of projection I do can make them better.
 A lot of the data for this comes from the awesome engsoccerdata package available on github.
 My predictions are under constantly construction, but they are based on Poisson distributions, and you can read a little bit about those here.

 Awhile ago I posted about plotting the temperatures of Lincoln Nebraska that was inspired by a FiveThirtyEight article visualization.
 Well the internet have been abuzz with a new package found on github by Claus Wilke called ggjoy.
-So I decided to do a quick little post playing with it. code Once you have the package installed from github, go ahead and download this csv of the 2016 temperatures in Lincoln, NE.
+So I decided to do a quick little post playing with it.
+Update!
+It is important to note that the ggjoy package has been deprecated and ggridges package should be the new default.

 I guess what turned into one post about ACS data is now an installment series.
 The #rstats community is so productive with its output that as I finally figure out the extant of one package someone has made a streamlined, optimized, or shiny new one.
 Kyle Walker’s new tidycensus package is the latest in that long line and before you go any further I encourage you to follow the link to read his brief introductions.